Information to help navigate your and your child's journey with family and friends.

 - Check in with your child

 As new friends come into your life, you will have more choices to make about disclosure.
-Regularly checking in with your child about how private they want to be, and whether they want to disclose their own information or have you share it for them is important.
+Regularly check in with your child about how private they want to be, and whether they want to disclose their own information or have you share it for them.

 Having conversations about what will happen when you run into old acquaintances or how your child would like to deal with people who are disrespectful (e.g. misgender or use the wrong name) before it happens can help these situations go much smoother.